See answer

 Written by Suzanne Mooney

-If you have systemic lupus erythematosus, the most common type of lupus, you’re likely especially aware of the effects of light exposure.
-One type may cause a flare-up if you experience photosensitivity, while another may ease symptoms and improve your quality of life.
+If you have systemic lupus erythematosus, the most common type of lupus, you’re likely familiar with how light exposure can affect your symptoms.
+Some types of light may trigger flares in people with photosensitivity, while others are being studied for their potential to relieve symptoms and enhance quality of life.

 What Is Red Light Therapy?

-Red light therapy is noninvasive and available at medical offices, beauty spas and salons, wellness centers, gyms, and other locations.
-You can even administer it yourself using an at-home light therapy device.
+It’s best to receive red light therapy at a medical office by a trained dermatology professional.
+However, other locations like beauty spas and salons, wellness centers, and gyms also offer red light therapy; it just may not be as effective since the wavelength of the light can vary between devices.
+You can also administer it yourself using an at-home light therapy device.
 However, if you have lupus or another autoimmune disease, it’s best to check with your doctor before trying therapies like these.

 Benefits of Red Light Therapy

-Researchers are exploring the health benefits of red light therapy.
-Still, because of the apparent energizing influence on mitochondria, some health experts believe red light provides anti-inflammatory effects, stimulates production of collagen (a protein that supports skin structure), dilates blood vessels to increase blood flow and circulation, and more.
+Researchers are still exploring the health benefits of red light therapy because the studies that have been done so far are not high-quality.
+Some experts believe red light provides anti-inflammatory effects, stimulates production of collagen (a protein that supports skin structure), increases blood flow and circulation, and more.

 Some providers use red light therapy to help: